 Comprehensive green building standards improve the lives of residents, support community revitalization, and protect the environment.
 There are significant social, environmental, financial and health benefits to incorporating a comprehensive set of green building standards.
-While some housing Programs may start off with a partial approach to "going green", the greatest benefits accrue from adopting a holistic green
+While some housing Programs may start off with a partial approach to "going green", the greatest benefits accrue from adopting a holistic

-40 Refer to the Department of Justice published revised regulations for Titles II and III of the Americans with Disabilities Act of 1990 "ADA" in the Federal Register Vol. 75, No. 178 (September 15, 2010), 75 FR 56236.
+42 Refer to the Department of Justice published revised regulations for Titles II and III of the Americans with Disabilities Act of 1990 "ADA" in the Federal Register Vol. 75, No. 178 (September 15, 2010), 75 FR 56236.
 These regulations adopted revised, enforceable accessibility standards called the 2010 ADA Standards for Accessible Design "2010 Standards" or "Standards".
 While CDBG-MIT funded activities are subject to the accessibility requirements of Section 504 of the Rehabilitation Act of 1973, Federal Register Vol. 79, No. 100 (May 23, 2014), 79 FR 29671 allows for the 2010 Standards to be used in place of Section 504 Uniform Federal Accessibility Standards (UFAS) with certain exceptions.
 Even though these standards do not typically apply to a private single-family residence, PRDOH required that Construction Managers provide with these features, details, and specifications for Reconstruction Model Homes, when needed.

-41 See Section 2.1.8.7 of Regulation No. 9233 of December 2, 2020, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios" of the Puerto Rico Planning Board.
+43 See Section 2.1.8.7 of Regulation No. 9473 of June 16, 2023, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios" of the Puerto Rico Planning Board.

-building standard that results in resource conservation, healthier living environments, and restored neighborhoods.
+CDBG-MIT Program Guidelines Single-Family Housing Mitigation Program April 28, 2025 (V.5) Page 75 / 123 green building standard that results in resource conservation, healthier living environments, and restored neighborhoods.

-The Green Building Standard requirements are followed as stated in section V.B.1.a. of 84 FR 45838, 4586342, requiring all new construction and replacement of substantially damaged residential buildings to meet the Green Building Standard, by meeting an industry recognized standard that has achieved certification under at least one of the following Programs:
+The Green Building Standard requirements are followed as stated in section V.B.1.a. of 84 FR 45838, 4586344, requiring all new construction and replacement of substantially damaged residential buildings to meet the Green Building Standard, by meeting an industry recognized standard that has achieved certification under at least one of the following Programs: